Skip to content

 Adding Data in Batches

-Use the import flow for high-volume JSONL ingestion.
+Use upload URLs for high-volume JSONL ingestion.

 1. Request an upload URL